 Cognitive behavioral therapy (CBT) is the gold standard treatment for childhood anxiety, and it translates exceptionally well to virtual sessions.
 At Little Dove, our approach includes:

 Many children see meaningful improvement within 8–12 sessions.
-And because our sessions are virtual, your child can access expert care from anywhere in Texas without the stress of traveling to an office.
+And because our sessions are virtual, your child can access expert care from anywhere in Texas without the stress of traveling to an office, whether you’re in Austin, Dallas, Houston, San Antonio, or anywhere else in Texas.